andruschak/3d-printing/README.md

 ## Part 2: The build continues

-I think by now, i've probably got around 25h of print time under my belt.
-Now that I have gotten to know the system fairly well, it is time to start all over with a new firmware and updated settings.
+After 25h or so of printing, I have gotten to know the basics fairly well.
+What better time to start over with a new firmware and updated settings?
+This process was pretty straight forward though there are many possible pitfalls.

-Famous last worlds...

 ### Safety

 There is a lot of buzz on the Internet regarding this machine and it's potential hazards.
 It is highly recommended by the online community to perform some upgrades.

+#### Hardware

+Secure moving cables to prevent movement fatigue on the connectors to the bed and extruder.

+Picture of the bed

+Picture of the extruder

+Isolate Heatbed via MOSFET

 #### Software

-Upgrade firmware
+Upgrade firmware - Marlin 1.1.8 (at time of writing)

+There are some reasons for upgrading:

 - to enable thermal runover protection
+- auto-leveling support
+- you want a garbled LCD display (seems to be a bug)

+There are good resources on how to do this.
+Apparently you can use a native framwork to configure and upload.
+I went the arduino path as I have a lot of experience in that space.
+Here are the highlevel steps I followed:

+- Download arduino software
+- Download Skynet 3D drivers (for arduino hardware plugin)
+- Download Marlin 1.1.8
+- Unzip em all
+- Copy Skynet "hardware" folder into your user dir
+- Copy Marlin example for anet a8 configuration.h and configuration_adv.h to root Marlin folder and overwrite the existing files
+- Fire up the Marlin.ino file and edit on of the files you just copied in the arduino IDE

+- Edit Configuration.h

+There were many tweaks I had to make here in order to accomodate for placement of the z-axis sensor and bed cable bracket.
+Tons of experiemental compenants are commented out - printing chocolate or driving LED lights.
+Make sure you go through this file and understand what it is doing or you can end up doing nasty things to your printer.

+- Connect the printer to the computer via usb
+- Select the Anet 1.0 board
+- Select the proper comm port
+- Click the "->" to compile and upload to the printer
+- The printer will reboot and you're good to go!

+There are a few differences in this firmware compared to stock.
+The button selections have changed, center is menu and ok for example.

-#### Hardware
+#### LCD garbling

-Secure moving cables
-- to prevent movement fatigue

-Isolate Heatbed via MOSFET

-Replace the PSU

 ------